apache/incubator-datalab/USER_GUIDE.md

 -   Shared bucket for all users
 -   Bucket that has been provisioned for your needs

-To access analytical tool Web UI – you need to configure SOCKS proxy.
+To access analytical tool Web UI – you can use the first two links.
+In this case you don't need to open tunnel for Edge node and set SOCKS proxy.

+Also you can use links via tunnel in order to access analytical tool Web UI.
+In this case you need to configure SOCKS proxy and open tunnel for Edge node.
 Please follow the steps described on “Read instruction how to create the tunnel” page to configure SOCKS proxy for Windows/MAC/Linux machines.

 ### Manage libraries <a name="manage_libraries"></a>